-Am I a suitable candidate for an earlobe repair?
+Am I a suitable candidate for ear surgery?

-An earlobe repair is a short, straightforward procedure making it suitable for almost every patient.
-However, before you are given approval for your surgery, you will need to attend a consultation appointment with Dr. Raskin where she will assess your ears to ensure you are a good candidate for earlobe repair with either surgery or fillers.
+Before you are given approval for your surgery, you will need to attend a consultation appointment with Dr. Raskin, where she will assess your ears to ensure you are a good candidate for ear correction with either surgery or fillers.

 Earlobe rejuvenation with dermal fillers

 For patients that are self-conscious of saggy or wrinkled earlobes, earlobe repairs with fillers are the easiest solution.
 Depending on your unique needs we might recommend, Juvederm, Restylane, Belotero, Radiesse, or Sculptra to give you firmer, younger looking earlobes.

 Dermal fillers are injected into the earlobe with a small needle to add volume to the earlobe, firm creases and wrinkles, and reduce damage from large piercings.
 Filler injections are fairly painless treatments with minimal recovery time with the exception of some redness and swelling for 2-5 days after the injection.